1.1 Root of the Word ‘Plagiarism’

 Colwin & Lancaster define plagiarism as “the presentation of another person’s ideas or materials as if it were one’s own.”

-In the words of Park, “plagiarism is a type of cheating where students present the work of others as their own for the purpose of academic credit.”
+In Park’s words, “plagiarism is a type of cheating where students present the work of others as their own for the purpose of academic credit.”

 `Random House Webster’s College Dictionary’ defines it as “the unauthorized use of the language and thoughts of another author and the representation of them as one’s own.”

 According to ‘The University of Queensland, Australia’, “the act of misrepresenting as one’s own original work the ideas, interpretations, words or creative works of another.
-These include published and unpublished documents, designs, music, sounds, images, photographs, computer codes and ideas gained through working in a group.
-These ideas, interpretations, words or works may be found in print and/or electronic media”
+These include published and unpublished documents, designs, music, sounds, images, photographs, computer codes, and ideas gained through group work.
+These ideas, interpretations, words, or works may be found in print and/or electronic media.”

-According to English Literary Society, plagiarism can be described as:
+According to the English Literary Society, plagiarism can be described as:

 • “turning in someone else’s work as your own”;